 The successful applicant will have the necessary skills and practical experience to safely operate a slewing mobile crane with a capacity of 20 tonnes across many worksites within Australia.

 At Emerald, our highly skilled and qualified trainers will provide you with the confidence and support necessary to gain future employment in a variety of industries.

-This course is a great stepping stone to up skill your training into operations with heavier tonne loads such as our C6 training where you have the ability to operate a slewing mobile crane with a capacity of 60 tonnes.
+This course is a great stepping stone to up skill your training into operations with heavier tonne loads such as our C6 training and ticket in Brisbane where you have the ability to operate a slewing mobile crane with a capacity of 60 tonnes.

 Contact us for current prices.
 Information on payment terms and conditions are located in the Student Handbook